dragonflyoss/Dragonfly/FAQ.md

 ## What if you kill the dfget server process or delete the source files

 If a file on the peer is deleted manually or by GC, the supernode won't know that.
 And in the subsequent scheduling, if multiple download tasks fail from this peer, the scheduler will add it to blacklist.
-So do with that if the server process is killed or other abnormal conditions.
+So do with that if the server process be killed or other abnormal conditions.

 ## What is the peer scheduling algorithm by default